We4Change latest

 Boosting Climate Education through Networking and Training

-Climate change education is one central foundation to achieve the goals of the Paris Climate Change Agreement.
-It can provide everyone – children, youth and adults – with the necessary knowledge and skills to deal with climate change both in terms of building resilience to ever more severe and unpredictable weather and harnessing the many opportunities of clean, sustainable and just economies.
+• Climate change education can provide everyone – children, youth and adults – with the necessary knowledge and skills to deal with climate change both in terms of building resilience to ever more severe and unpredictable weather and harnessing the many opportunities of clean, sustainable and just economies.

-77% of the young people polled strongly agree that climate change should be taught by people from various backgrounds, to address the complexity of the issue.
+• 77% of the young people polled strongly agree that climate change should be taught by people from various backgrounds, to address the complexity of the issue.
 Many want to go beyond school walls to learn through project-based activities, including working with local organizations and experts.
+Source: Unsplash

-The importance of climate change education has long been firmly anchored in the UN climate change process, in a field of work called Action for Climate Empowerment (ACE).
-ACE is a toolbox which includes climate change education, public awareness, training, public participation, public access to information and international cooperation on these matters.
+• The Action for Climate Empowerment (ACE) toolbox includes climate change education, public awareness, training, public participation, public access to information and international cooperation on these matters.

 Other news: